Travel For Two

 Known for its winter ski runs, the 2,565-acre Hyland Lake Park Reserve features nearly 18 miles of trails that wind through forested hills and restored tallgrass prairie and offer sweeping views of Hyland, Bush, Normandale and Anderson Lakes.
 Look for additional activities at Richardson Nature Center and meet their resident raptors, reptiles and amphibians, or try out the 18-hole disc golf course or the illuminated Lake Trail, which can be enjoyed after dark as days shorten.

 Sample Eagan’s Woods

-Close to 26 miles of hiking trails thread through 2,000 acres at Lebanon Hills Regional Park in Dakota.
+Close to 26 miles of hiking trails thread through 2,000 acres at Lebanon Hills Regional Park in Dakota County.
 Kayaks can be rented at the Lebanon Hills Visitor Center for the lake, or you can cool off with one last swim of the season at Shulze Lake Beach.
 The park on the eastern edge of the metro area also has campsites for anyone not ready to leave the wooded oasis.